kavia-common/art-gallery-showcase-281372-281381/frontend_react/README.md

 # Ocean Gallery - React Frontend

 Elegant art gallery frontend built with React.
 Features a responsive artwork grid with category filters, a lightbox image viewer, and artist profiles.
-The app uses local placeholder data and does not require a backend.
+The app uses local data modules and does not require a backend.

 ## Features